-The Ozark Chinquapin (Castanea ozarkensis), sometimes called Ozark Chinkapin or Ozark Chestnut, is a drought tolerant hardwood tree that grew to heights of 65 feet and 2-3 feet in diameter.
-It inhabited the rocky upper slopes and ridge tops of the Ozark and Ouachita Mountains in Missouri, Arkansas, Oklahoma and Eastern Texas.
-It was also found in Northern Louisiana, Alabama and Mississippi.
+The Ozark chinquapin (Castanea ozarkensis), sometimes called the Ozark chestnut, is a drought tolerant hardwood tree that reaches up to 65 feet tall and 2-3 feet in diameter.
+It inhabited the rocky upper slopes and ridge tops of the Ozark and Ouachita Mountains in Missouri, Arkansas, Oklahoma and Eastern Texas (see range maps) .
+Ozark chinquapin are also found in northern Louisiana, Alabama, Mississippi, and Georgia.
 It may have made up to 20% of the species found in the temperate forest west of the Mississippi River.
 In some parts, the Ozark chinquapin was once a dominant forest species.
 They produced prolific nut crops that both humans and wildlife found delicious.
 It bloomed in late May to early June after the threat of frost had passed.
 Seeds drop from September to the end of October.

-The trees produced a bounty of sweet nuts every year without fail, and was sought as a nutritious food source by Native Americans, early settlers and wildlife.
-The wood was highly prized because it was rot resistant and made excellent lumber for barns, furniture, railroad ties and fence posts.
+The trees produced a bounty of sweet nuts every year without fail, and was sought as a nutritious food source by Native Americans, early settlers, and wildlife.
+The wood was highly prized for its rot-resistance and made excellent lumber for barns, furniture, railroad ties and fence posts.
 Many Ozark natives fondly remember stuffing their pockets with “chinkapins” on their way to school.